IsaacHair/map25.2/mandelbrot_attempt_2/readme.txt

 	3. Add partial products that require ROTATION when adding.
 	4. Add partial products that require NO ROTATION when adding.
 	5. Correct for sign.

+Actual mandelbrot rendering notes:
+Addition and multiplication DO NOT HAVE GOOD OVERFLOW BEHAVIOR, so make sure that the expected result is within the range [-16, 16).
+Yes, this is set notation.
+Negative number results are truncated UP to the nearest representation and positive number results are truncated DOWN.